 Nature has a calming effect.
 Many trees and plants release immunity-boosting organic compounds and oils into the air.
 Research suggests that spending time in nature may help lower stress, improve attention and lift your mood, among other benefits.

 For this week’s hike, try to let go of the thoughts in your head, breathe in the fresh air and focus on the sights, smells and sounds around you.

 To learn more about forest therapy, visit the Association of Nature and Forest Therapy Guides and Programs website.

-To fuel your hike this week, bring along some healthy snacks to keep you nourished and energized.
+This week is all about fueling your body with healthy foods for your hike.
+Pack snacks to keep you nourished and energized.
 Examples include orange slices, bananas, apples, carrots, peanut butter crackers/sandwiches, protein bars and/or trail mix/nuts.

+And, of course, hydrate!
 Hydration is crucial before, during and after your hike.
 As you exercise, your body works harder and uses the fluids you take in at a higher rate.
 Aim for about a half liter of water per hour of moderate activity in moderate temperatures.
-Avoid caffeine.
 Take frequent water breaks throughout your hike.

 Now you’re all set to fuel your body to move!
 Grab a light blanket and pack a picnic for your hike.
 Don’t forget to bring a spare trash bag to clean up when you’re done.